-Optional on NXT Series.
+Optional on NXT Series and ProStar.
 Standard on all other models.

 The stereo system provides enhanced enjoyment of the boating experience.
-The system includes a stereo AM/FM radio, remote controls, iPod and MP3 player connections, and may include a subwoofer and amps, as well as a Bluetooth connection.
+The system includes a stereo AM/FM radio, remote controls, USB, Auxiliary and Bluetooth connections, and may include a subwoofer and amps.

-The stereo system operates either through the head unit display and controls, typically located on the passenger side of the boat; or a remote control.
-The remote control is a touch screen on the right side of the dash on the XStar and on the lower left side of the dash on X Series boats.
-NXT Series boats have the head units located on the left hand side of the dash.
+The stereo system operates either through the touch display on the dual screen dash, or through a radio head unit mounted to the dash.
+NXT Series boats have the head units mounted on the left hand side of the dash.

-Optional remote controls are available on the bow or transom on all models
+Optional remote controls are available for mounting to the transom of all models